-The European Day of Languages (EDL) is held on 26 September every year.
-It’s a day to celebrate the diversity of languages across Europe and is a chance for schools and all organisations to:
+The European Day of Languages (EDL) is 26 September every year.
+It is a day to celebrate the diversity of languages across Europe and is a chance for schools and all organisations to:

 EDL is an initiative of the Council of Europe and began in 2001.
 Find information, resources and interactive games on the European Day of Languages website.